Things to Do in Barcelona, Spain When Short on Time

 Unique architecture, beaches, delicious food, shopping.
 What more could you want in a city?
-With so much to see and do, spending just one day in Barcelona and knowing what to see first can feel overwhelming.
-Here is my list of must-see’s in Barcelona that is easy to fit into one day.
+With so many things to see and do, spending just one day in Barcelona and knowing what to see first can feel overwhelming.
+Here is my list of must-see’s in Barcelona that you can easily do in a day.

 La Sagrada Familia

 The Sagrada Familia is Gaudi’s unfinished masterpiece, and when it comes to the question of what to do in Barcelona, this Roman Catholic cathedral is usually at the top of most people’s list.
 Gothic and elaborate from the outside, the Sagrada Familia is even more breathtaking from the inside.

 Harmonically placed long panels of gray and white ascend into starbursts and the windows are placed in such a way to make the ambiance appear both dark and bright at the same time.

 Staring up at the creation surrounding me, I could only imagine the heightened level of awestruck I would feel if it were completed.
 And there lies part of the mystique of the church.
 More than 120 years after construction began, it is still a work in progress.